 The schedule of tuition and fees represents University charges.
-It includes amounts for general fees, SGA fee, student health fee, and a technology fee.
 Tuition and fees are to be paid at the time of registration.
+See below for a complete listing of applicable fees.

 Payments to the University for tuition and fees should be made by certified or cashier's check, draft, credit card, or money order made payable to Huston-Tillotson University.
 Huston-Tillotson University disclaims any liability for cash (currency) sent through the mail.
 Cash should not be mailed directly to the University.
 All payments mailed should include the student ID number and be addressed to Huston-Tillotson University, Cashier's Office, 900 Chicon Street, Austin, Texas 78702.